darthinvader/daggerheart-tools/src/lib/homebrew-enhancements.md

   type: 'Ability',
   recallCost: 2,
   description: 'Focus your tactical awareness',
-  features: [{
+  features: [
+    {
       name: 'Battle Awareness',
+      description:
-    description: 'Add tokens equal to your Agility.
+        'Add tokens equal to your Agility.
 Spend to gain advantages.',
       tokenSystem: {
         maxTokens: 0, // Will be set by trait value
         currentTokens: 0,
         tokenSource: 'trait',
         tokenSourceValue: 'Agility',
         spendCondition: 'when making tactical decisions',
-      removeCondition: 'when tokens are spent'
+        removeCondition: 'when tokens are spent',
-    }
-  }]
+      },
+    },
+  ],
 };
 ```